grantholle/moviedb-promise/README.md

 ## Support for append_to_response

-The movieInfo, tvInfo, tvSeasonInfo, tvEpisodeInfo and personInfo methods support an option to specify the [TMDB api's append_to_response query parameter](https://developers.themoviedb.org/3/getting-started/append-to-response).
+The movieInfo, tvInfo, tvSeasonInfo, tvEpisodeInfo and personInfo methods support an option to specify the [TMDB API's append_to_response query parameter](https://developers.themoviedb.org/3/getting-started/append-to-response).
 This makes it possible to make sub requests within the same namespace in a single HTTP request.
 Each request will get appended to the response as a new JSON object.

 ```js
 const res = await api.tvInfo(4629, { append_to_response: 'season/1,season/1/credits' })